 The chapter regularly organizes events and workshops.
-View their events at: their Events page.
-Contact them to get updated information.
+View their events page or contact them to get updated information.

 Golden Oak, Senior Citizen Home, Shamshabad

 Golden Oak, Senior Citizen Home is an assisted living facility for elders with dementia or other special needs.
 It is a fully air-conditioned 30-bedded facility for providing personalized care, with options of dormitory, single-bed, and twin-sharing.
 It is located in Malkaram Village, Shamshabad (RR District), 40 KM from Secunderabad.
 It is close to Asha Jyothi Rehabilitation Centre, and is a unit of ASHA hospital (Banjara Hills).
 The facility was inaugurated on Feb 19, 2017.